understanding relationships

 MAKING RELATIONSHIPS WORK

-Marriage is tough.
-Relationships are hard.
+Relationships, including marriages, can be tough.
 The ones that work are generally the ones that are worked on.
-John Gottman has been studying this very problem for many years and has a few tips for couples heading for a break up or just on shaky ground.
+The Gottmans have been studying this very problem for many years and have a few tips for couples heading for a break up or just on shaky ground.
+See The Gottman Institute.

 NURTURE FONDNESS AND ADMIRATION

-If you don’t believe that your spouse or significant other is worthy of respect and honour then where is the basis for a rewarding relationship?
-It’s important to continually remind yourself, and your partner of their positive qualities.
+It’s important to continually remind yourself and your partner of their positive qualities.
 Let them know that you appreciate them (for their good and bad) and express your fondness and admiration out loud.
 By doing this repeatedly you can prevent a happy and positive partnership from deteriorating.

 CREATE SHARED MEANING

 A happy relationship involves building a life together that is rich and full of meaning.
 Good relationships are about more than just weekend getaways and intimate embraces.
 They should also feature a dimension that involves creating a shared meaning together.
-Talk to your partner about your and their dreams, and create traditions together (walks on the beach etc.).
+Talk to your partner about your and their dreams, and create traditions together.

 TURN TOWARD EACH OTHER